digital-asset/daml/docs/source/daml-finance/tutorial/contingent-claims-instrument.rst

     -- Recover claims tree as of the lastEventTimestamp.
 For a bond, this just requires lifecycling as of the lastEventTimestamp initialClaims <- HasClaims.getClaims claimInstrument

+First, we retrieve the inital claims of the instrument.
+This represents the bond as of inception.
-Here we have the inital claims of the instrument.
-By keeping track of lastEventTimestamp (the last time a coupon was paid), we can "fast forward" to the remaining claims of the instrument:
+By keeping track of ``lastEventTimestamp`` (in our case: the last time a coupon was paid), we can "fast forward" to the remaining claims of the instrument:

 .. code:: daml